 Establish Authority with Relevant Data

 Data is—and always will be—one of the top factors that will make you an industry leader.
 If you do it right, you’ll receive a significant amount of traffic to your site.
-But more importantly, that engagement will last for a long time since if your content offers relevance.
+But more importantly, that engagement will last for a long time if your content offers relevance.

 Naturally, you’ll need to conduct extensive research on your topic.
 Using tools like RankWatch can give you an in-depth look at relevant industry data.
 Moreover, try to accumulate articles that contain informative stats then compile them into a single list.